top of page

 INTRODUCTION to the COMMENTARIES and TOPICAL NOTES.

-The commentaries and Topical notes provide insight about “how” the events in these accounts factually occurred using evidence from recent discoveries in astronomy, archaeology, Hebrew linguistics, character analysis, and ancient history.
+The commentaries and Topical notes provide evidence for the reality of these accounts from recent discoveries in astronomy, archaeology, Hebrew linguistics, character analysis, and ancient history.

 Unfortunately, today the early books of the bible are viewed by many as “myths and legends” that are not relevant for today, or only “fables” (fictious stories) that teach spiritual lessons.
 Genesis is the foundational book of the Bible so it contains the early accounts that originated the concepts taught in the rest of the bible.
 Life lessons that have eternal value are included in the commentaries that illustrate these accounts still have application for today- because human nature hasn’t changed since they were written.

-Here are some popular bible mysteries that are explained in these commentaries and topical notes, with the evidence:
+Popular bible mysteries that are explained in the commentaries and Topical notes:

-How did the ancient Genesis accounts get into modern bibles?
-(Summary after Highlights of Genesis 4).
+How did the ancient Genesis accounts become part of modern bibles?
+(Topical note 11).
 Where is ancient Eden today?
 How could eating from the Garden of Eden's "tree of life" let people live forever?
 (Genesis 2 commentary).
 Was the Garden’s serpent a snake or something else?
 Did he really speak to the woman?
 Why did the serpent tempt the woman instead of the man?
 (Genesis 3 commentary).
 Where did Cain’s wife come from?
 (Highlights of Genesis 4).
 How do fossil humans fit into the creation accounts?
 (Topical note 3A).
 Did humans ever meet T.rex dinosaurs?
 (Genesis 1 commentary and Topical note 3A).
-Authorship of the Hebrew Law includes the following five topics: Who was the pharaoh of the Exodus?
+Authorship of the Hebrew Law has these five topics: Who was the pharaoh of the Exodus?
 Have any solid archaeological discoveries been made in Egypt from the original Passover?...Yes!
 What was the name of pharaoh’s daughter who adopted Moses and later became a ruling queen of Egypt?
 Which pharaoh ruled Egypt who appointed Jacob’s son, Joseph as prime minister?
 Who wrote the Book of Job, and when did Job live?
 Did fire-breathing dragons described in The Book of Job really exist?
 (Genesis 3 commentary).
 If the biblical God created everything why and when did pagan gods originate?
 (Genesis 1: Origin and Authorship).
 How were so many big animals kept on Noah’s ark?
 Was the ark the same as a boat?
 (Topical note 4).
 Are UFOs real?
 Do they confirm that extra-terrestrial life exists?
 (Topical note 9).
 Why did God create the universe with intelligent life?
 (Topical note 10).

 Scripture references in the commentaries and Topical notes are recommended to be read along side of a bible, but this is optional.
 Chapter and verse designations and scripture wording refer to the New International Version (©1984 NIV) bible, and references to other bible versions including the King James (KJV) are noted in brackets [].
 Originally each book of the bible was written as continuous text without chapter or verse numbers.
 These were added much later during the medieval period in Europe to assist referring to parts of the text.